denilsonsa/arandr-indicator/README.md

 Credits
 -------

+The need for this tool started with my girlfriend.

-The idea and code organization was inspired by [indicator-chars](https://github.com/tobyS/indicator-chars), written by [Tobias Schlitt](mailto:toby@php.net).
+The code organization was inspired by [indicator-chars](https://github.com/tobyS/indicator-chars), written by [Tobias Schlitt](mailto:toby@php.net).